 Hey!
-I’m Deborah.
+I’m Deborah

-I love words; am a newbie artist exploring abstract art; I don’t believe that everything happens for a reason, nor in any meant-to-be’s.
 I’m a DIY traveler with my husband Ron whom I knew I wanted to marry on our fist date September 1, 1980.
 We have two sons, Brandon and Shaun, as well as three grandchildren.

 I thrive in tidy, bright spaces with tons of natural light; *know* my way of loading the dishwasher is the correct way; and believe music is sustenance for the soul.
 I like the minor notes.
 I read mostly nonfiction.
 I like real.
 I prefer imperfection.

-I’m a lateral thinker which means I’ve often been berated for being “all over the place” when communicating, a cellular-level communication style I was born with and can no more change than my eye color, a reality I once detested, but now entirely embrace.
+I’m a lateral thinker which means I’ve often been berated for being “all over the place” when communicating, a cellular-level communication style I was born with (and can no more change than my eye color), a reality I once detested, but now entirely embrace.
 Linear thinkers are traditionally more revered and I might have a chip on my shoulder about that.
 I’ve devoted a fair amount of time to the study of human communication styles and will gladly embark on a discourse from even a modicum of perceived interest.

-I’m an empath.
 I trust my gut intuition.

 My favorite mantra is: Life is Change.
 This fact is strangely comforting in the most difficult of times.